wacncontent/CustomizeTool/addCommentOutput/articles/notification-hubs/notification-hubs-nodejs-how-to-use-notification-hubs.md

     var notificationHubService = azure.createNotificationHubService('hubname','connectionstring');

-The connection **connectionstring** value can be obtained from the Azure Management portal by performing the following steps:
+The connection **connectionstring** value can be obtained from the [Azure Management Portal] by performing the following steps:

-1. From the Azure Management portal, select **Service Bus**, and then select the namespace that contains the notification hub.
+1. From the [Azure Management Portal], select **Service Bus**, and then select the namespace that contains the notification hub.

 2. Select **NOTIFICATION HUBS**, and then select the hub you wish to use.